Good examples of bad risk-management

 In the trading system with ignoring risk management rules:

-- capital decreases quickly and deeply when making unprofitable trades;
+- the capital decreases quickly and deeply when making unprofitable trades;

 - the account grows slowly when profitable trades are closed;